lingtalfi/webmaster-wizard/README.md

 patch2Remote     |     patchr            |  apply a sql file (bunch of sql statements) to the remote database  (use this when you update your database structure for instance)
 backupDataLocal  |     bd                |  creates a backup of your local database with data, and put it in a given location
-backupStructureLocal  |     bs           |  creates a backup of your local database without data, just the structure, and put it in a given location
+backupStructureLocal  |     bs           |  creates a backup of your local database without data, just the structure, and put it in a given location saveFromLocal  |     sl           |  dumps the local database to a given tmp file saveFromLocalDestructive  |     sld           |  dumps the local database to a given tmp file, using drop database statement applyToLocal  |     al           |  applies the statements in the tmp file to the local database saveFromRemote  |     sr           |  dumps the remote database to a given (local) tmp file saveFromRemoteDestructive  |     srd           |  dumps the remote database to a given (local) tmp file, using drop database statement applyToRemote  |     ar           |  applies the statements in the (local) tmp file to the remote database